hitchdev/hitchstory/examples/website/README.md

 ## Generate documentation from stories

-This will regenerate all of the markdown docs for the project from the stories:
+This will regenerate all of the markdown docs for the project from the stories.

 ```
 $ ./run.sh python tests/docgen.py